Introducing XBert AI: Add an AI answering service for your business in five minutes. Try it free for 14 days.

 • Forcing every call to go through IVR: Not all callers need to go through verification prompts.
 In this case, automation slows down the experience, particularly during peak hours when call volumes spike.

 In both misuse scenarios, the technology isn’t failing.
 What’s breaking the flow is the design.
 When the purposes of both systems disconnect, the result is friction.
-Customer interaction becomes impersonal, and human staff end up undoing the system’s work.
+Customer interaction becomes impersonal, and human staff ends up undoing the system’s work.

 When each tool is used intentionally, modern call handling works efficiently.
 That’s why AI plays a key role in bridging the gap.